kobus-v-schoor/dotgit/README.md

 * Insert steps here...

 Should you decide you'd like to stick to the old version of dotgit, you are welcome to do so.
-The link to the original script is _insert link here_.
-Please note that I will not be able to support the old version anymore, and as such your on your own if you decide to use the old version.
+Installing the pip package will also make the original dotgit available as the command "dotgit.sh" (AUR package as well).
+Please note that I will not be able to support the old version anymore, and as such you're on your own if you decide to use the old version.